tetrabit/bible-shorts-generator/README.md

 **3. Piper TTS Not Installed/Working**
 - Install the Piper binary from https://github.com/rhasspy/piper (preferred on Python 3.13), or use Python ≤3.12 and `pip install piper-tts`, then rerun `./run.sh models`.
+- Voices are stored in `models/piper/<voice>/`.
+If a download lands in nested folders (Hugging Face layout), the app will flatten it automatically on next run.

 **4. YouTube Quota Exceeded**
 - Default quota: 10,000 points/day